unm-digital-history/campus-history/essays/maxwell-museum/index.md

   font-size = "150%"
   line-height = "100%"
 %}
+### People of the Southwest

->The exhibition celebrates the cultural history of the Southwest, especially the close relationship southwestern people have had with the land around them.
-Through time, the connection between people and land has produced a deep spiritual bond that continues today in the daily life of many communities.[^note2]
+> "The exhibition celebrates the cultural history of the Southwest, especially the close relationship southwestern people have had with the land around them.
+Through time, the connection between people and land has produced a deep spiritual bond that continues today in the daily life of many communities." [^note2]

 [^note2]:  "'People of the Southwest,' Maxwell Museum of Anthropology, https://maxwellmuseum.unm.edu/exhibits/permanent/people-southwest."